JesuFemi-O/Argo-Iris-pipeline/Readme.md

 # Pipeline

-The yaml file used to generate the pipeline can be found in the pipeline folder the src folder holds all of our code we converted to docker images used by our pipeline
+The yaml file used to generate the pipeline can be found in the pipeline folder.

+The src folder holds all of our code we converted to docker images used by our pipeline.

-to make our images easy to build an push, a base image is built with all the requirements every other step in our pipline can potentially need. if anything is ommited, we can easily run a pip install on top of our base image. so you would notice that everys step in our workflow uses the base image we built.
+To make our images easy to build and push, a base image is built with all the requirements every other step in our pipline can potentially need. if anything is ommited, we can easily run a pip install on top of our base image. so you would notice that everys step in our workflow uses the base image we built.

 # What do I need to run the pipeline?